HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/wcm_content_ai_analysis.md

 ## Custom configurations for AI analysis

-To customize AI analysis-related configurations, log in to the WAS <!-- Do you mean WebSphere Application Server here?
-Don't abbreviate other company's product names. --> console for customizing any of the custom properties in the WCM config service.
+To customize AI analysis-related configurations, log in to the WebSphere Application Server console for customizing any of the custom properties in the WCM config service.
 Click **Resource > Resource Environment > Resource Environment Providers > WCM_WCMConfigService > Custom Properties**.

 ### OpenAI ChatGPT specific custom configurations